 Students who have successfully completed the appropriate graduate foundation courses for their concentration as described above (i.e. with a minimum GPA of 3.0) must then complete at least 30 additional graduate credits with a minimum overall GPA of 3.0.
-Students whose GPA in the program falls below 3.0 will be placed on probation, and will not be permitted to register if the GPA is not brought back up after one semester.
+Students whose GPA in the program falls below 3.0 will be placed on probation, and will be terminated from the program if the GPA is not brought back up to a 3.0 or higher after one semester.
 Appeals may be made to the Risk Management Faculty Advisory Committee (see above).
 Only one course may be retaken for grade replacement.